What is a Fishbone Diagram?

 The Fishbone Diagram

-In this brief video, Dr. Katharina Busl explains essential features of the Fishbone Diagram.
+In this brief video, Dr. Katharina Busl explains essential features of the Fishbone Diagram, providing a clear, visual overview of its structure and use as a foundational quality improvement tool.
 This video is excerpted from the free CME course, Implementing a Change.